appbaseio/reactive-manual/content/docs/result-components/ResultList.md

     ```
     The return format for the callback function is an object with `image`, `image_size`, `title`, `description` and `url` fields.
 - **defaultQuery** `Function` [optional]
-    runs a default query for the result component.
-Useful if you wish to fetch some results even if no filter is selected.
+    applies a default query to the result component.
+This query will be run when no other components are being watched (via React prop), as well as in conjunction with the query generated from the React prop.
 The function should return a query.
 - **onNoResults** `String or JSX` [optional]
     show custom message or component when no results founds.